ResetXPDR/MSFS_AutoFPS/README.md

       - VRAMOverflowHoldTLOD threshold, defaults to >= 96% VRAM in use and will cap TLOD to its current value, even if favourable performance conditions exist.
       - VRAMOverflowReduceTLOD threshold, defaults to >= 98% VRAM in use and will progressively activate auto settings reduction until the Hold threshold is achieved.
       - VRAMOverflowSettingsRecovery threshold, must be at least 5% less than VRAMOverflowReduceTLOD (ie. 93% by default) and will allow settings to progressively increase with favourable performance conditions until the feature disengages.
-    - VRAM+ option - only available to change in Expert mode, defaults to enabled:
+    - VRAM+ option - only available to change in Expert mode, and defaults to enabled:
       - MSFS 2020:
         - Enabling uses the LODs-only setting, providing up to a 50% reduction.
       - MSFS 2024: